Bill Owens (Colorado politician): Tax cuts

-Upon entering office, Owens worked with a legislature controlled by his own Republican party to push through the largest tax relief package in state history, amounting to $1 billion in rate cuts to the sales, personal-income, and capital-gains taxes.
+Upon entering office, Owens worked with a legislature controlled by his own Republican party to push through the largest tax cut package in state history, amounting to $1 billion in rate cuts to the sales, personal-income, and capital-gains taxes.
 Owens also championed, and eventually won, the elimination of the state's marriage penalty.
-By 2006, the Owens administration estimated the overall tax cuts pushed through during his administration had saved Coloradans $3.6 billion.
+By 2006, the Owens administration estimated the overall tax cuts pushed through during his administration was around $3.6 billion.

 TRANS and T-REX

 In November 1999, Owens brought his transportation funding initiative to the ballot.
 Called TRANS, the $1.7 billion bonding initiative accelerated future federal transportation dollars on 28 road projects across the state.
-The keystone project was the "TRansportation EXpansion" dubbed T-REX.
+The keystone project was the Transportation Expansion, dubbed T-REX.

 T-REX combined new road funding from TRANS to widen and expand Interstate 25 through Denver with $460 million-worth of new light rail lines to link downtown Denver with the Denver Tech Center.
 Through an innovative design-build concept that greatly reduced construction times, T-REX was finished in less than five years, and came in under budget.

 Education reform

 Owens based his education reforms on expanding and empowering the already-established Colorado Student Assessment Program (CSAP), which had been created during the administration of Democratic predecessor Roy Romer.
-Owens added “accountability reports” to the tests, which provided parents with a 'school report card' to allow them to better assess the performance of Colorado's public schools.
-He also expanded Colorado's charter school program (which he had sponsored as a state legislator in the 1990s) as well as other school choice initiatives.
+Owens added "accountability reports" to the tests, which provided parents with a 'school report card' to allow them to better assess the performance of Colorado's public schools.
+He also expanded Colorado's charter school program (which he had sponsored as a state legislator in the 1990s).